ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 3. To restart the notebook and clear the output, from the Kernel menu, click Restart & Clear Output.
 4. Run the notebook each cell at a time by using the Run option.
 Ensure that a cell completes before running the next cell.
 Be sure to read directions for steps that must be taken during the intervening cells.
 For example, at one point, you are directed to move your model into production before continuing running the notebook.

 Congratulations!
 You have used a notebook to create a pre-prod model.
 You can check inside Watson Studio, where you will now see the model listed as one of the assets.
-You have also already deployed this model, which means that you can go to IBM Watson OpenScale to add the model ther5.
+You have also already deployed this model, which means that you can go to {{site.data.keyword.aios_full}} to add the model ther5.

-### Work in IBM Watson OpenScale
+### Work in {{site.data.keyword.aios_full}}
 {: #mrm-risk-config-ovr-wos-only-woswork}

-You’ll use IBM Watson OpenScale to validate and monitor your models and to process metrics and KPIs.
+You’ll use {{site.data.keyword.aios_full}} to validate and monitor your models and to process metrics and KPIs.
 First, you need to do some set up.

 #### Step 1: Activate model risk management features

 As part of the closed beta cohort, you can activate the model risk management beta features on IBM Watson OpenScal5.
 The following sections detail how to activate the beta features on IBM Cloud:

-To work with IBM Watson OpenScale, you must already have an IBM Cloud instance and you must have provisioned an IBM Watson OpenScale instance.
+To work with {{site.data.keyword.aios_full}}, you must already have an IBM Cloud instance and you must have provisioned an {{site.data.keyword.aios_full}} instance.

-1. Launch Watson OpenScale.
+1. Launch {{site.data.keyword.aios_short}}.

    1. From the IBM Cloud Dashboard, click Services.
-   2. Click Watson OpenScale
+   2. Click {{site.data.keyword.aios_short}}
    3. Click the Launch Application button.

 2. When prompted about running automatic setup, click the No thanks button.